How To Create Music Using One Guitar Riff

 Guitar Riff Workout Integration Example

 The idea in the example above is to connect in and out of the riff with the other 3 riffs.
 It’s like you are introducing the new riff to the other riffs you already know.
-Soon enough they will get to know each other really well and get along just fine, meaning you will be able to easily connect into the riff as you solo on your guitar.

-When you listen to the example above you will notice there is no gap between each riff as I play it.
-Once I finish one riff I immediately start playing the next one.
 Musically this sounds awkward at best.
-However we are not trying to be musical here at all.
-This is a training drill to easily and effortlessly connect your riff into your guitar playing.
+However, we are not trying to be musical here at all.
+This is a training drill to easily and effortlessly connect your riff to your guitar playing.
 Giving yourself no time to do so helps train the brain to quickly make the connection.

-Here is a summary of the workout for you:
+Here is a summary for you:

 1. Learning The Riff

-2. Applying The Riff To Different Musical Contexts
+2. Applying The Riff

-6. Creating Variations Of The Riff
+6. Vary The Riff